Upper mantle

-The upper mantle of Earth is a very thick layer of rock inside the planet, which begins just beneath the crust (at about 10 km under the oceans and about 35 km under the continents) and ends at the top of the lower mantle at about 670 km.
-Temperatures range from approximately 900 K at the upper boundary with the crust to approximately 1200 K at the boundary with the lower mantle.
-Upper mantle material that has come up onto the surface comprises about 55% olivine, 35% pyroxene, and 5 to 10% of calcium oxide and aluminum oxide minerals such as plagioclase, spinel, or garnet, depending upon depth.
+The upper mantle of Earth is a very thick layer of rock inside the planet, which begins just beneath the crust (at about 10 km under the oceans, and about 35 km under the continents) and ends at the top of the lower mantle, at about 670 km.
+Temperatures range from around 900 K at the upper boundary with the crust to around 1200 K at the boundary with the lower mantle.
+Upper mantle material that has come up onto the surface comprises about 55% olivine, 35% pyroxene, and 5–10% of calcium oxide and aluminum oxide minerals such as plagioclase, spinel, or garnet, depending on depth.